sivaratrisrinivas/zipsearch/README.md

 ## What You Could Build Next

+**Enhanced UI Features**:
+- Add movie posters and detailed information cards
+- Implement user profiles and preference settings
+- Create a "Why this recommendation?" explanation system
+- Add social features like sharing and rating

 **More realistic simulation**: Add more virtual users with different preferences

 **Better recommendations**: Include movie genres, release years, and user demographics